San Francisco Car Accident Attorney

 - Accidents caused by defective roadway design

-Unfortunately, vulnerable road users like pedestrians, bicyclists, and motorcyclists become involved in hundreds of car accidents every year.
+Unfortunately, vulnerable road users like pedestrians, bicyclists, and motorcyclists become involved in hundreds of car accidents every year in the Bay Area.
 The odds of catastrophic and fatal injuries are higher in victims of these crashes.
-Even a low-speed rear-end collision can launch a motorcyclist from his/her bike and cause serious injury.
+Even a low-speed rear-end collision can launch a motorcyclist from his/her bike or catastrophically injure a pedestrian.
 It is every driver’s duty to pay attention to the road and follow local laws to prevent collisions.

 Car accidents are unique in that they can cause injury to virtually any part of the body.
 The terrible reality of car accidents is that three separate collisions occur in each one.
 The first collision is when the vehicle strikes another object.
 In this collision, the vehicle absorbs kinetic energy and helps to somewhat protect the people within the car.
 The second is the human collision, in which the passengers inside the vehicle strike an outside force (i.e. the steering column, seatbelt, or airbag) and stop the movement they had before the accident.
 In the human collision, injuries such as broken bones, fractures, and lacerations can occur.